axitmehta/Indian-rail-fb-chatbot/README.md

 * Select "Setup Webhooks", and you will see callback URL and verify token.
 For the callback URL put your Hherokuapp URL + "/webhook".
 For example, my callback URL is https://irctcfbweb.herokuapp.com/webhook.

 * Type the Verify Token that you set in the Heruku app setting.
-If you haven't set, the default value is "rememeber_my_pass".
+If you haven't set, the default value is "just_do_it".

 * Click all items in the Subscription Fields.